 An Imperial title grants the bearer wealth or legal powers.
 Most come with a set of responsibilities that the recipient is expected to undertake.
-The most famous Imperial title is Empress (Emperor for a man or sometimes the Throne) but senator, cardinal, general, archmage and the Bourse seats are all examples of powerful Imperial titles.
+The most famous Imperial title is the Throne but senator, cardinal, general, archmage and the Bourse seats are all examples of powerful Imperial titles.

 Any Imperial citizen is eligible to be appointed to an Imperial title, but the constitution explicitly forbids any citizen from holding two Imperial titles simultaneously.
-A senator cannot be a general - nor can they be appointed to the Keeper of the Dark Groves of Boroz.
+No citizen may hold two Imperial titles at the same time.
 Any title may be surrendered at any time, so a citizen who is elevated to a second Imperial titles must immediately select which office they wish to hold.

 Some Imperial titles are only eligible to members of a specific nation.
 For example, only a League character can become a League senator or hold a League position in the Bourse.
 These titles are commonly referred to as national positions, or sometimes national titles.
 They are governed by all the same rules as a normal Imperial title - you cannot hold more than one Imperial title at once - but they can only be conferred on a member of the appropriate nation.

 Most titles come with a responsibility or duty that the holder is expected to perform.
 For instance a citizen granted the title of Defender of the Senate might be charged with ensuring the defence and security of the Senate during the meetings at Anvil.